-Approved in Commissioners' Court April 22, 2013
+Approved in Commissioners' Court April 05, 2024

-Announcements for job openings with Titus County shall include, but not be limited to, advertisements in local newspaper and postings on the Titus County Courthouse bulletin boards.

-Newspaper advertisements shall run for a minimum of two times during a seven day period.
+Announcements for job openings with Titus County shall include, but not be limited to, advertisements in local newspaper and/or Digital Media Marketing and postings on the Titus County Courthouse bulletin boards.
+Newspaper advertisements shall run for a minimum of two times during a seven-day period and Digital Media Marketing shall run for a consecutive seven-day period.
 Job openings may be registered with Workforce Solutions Northeast Texas.
 Job openings, for which there is an available in-house promotion, need not be advertised.